-Verb is a word that characteristically is the grammatical center of a predicate and expresses an act, occurrence, or mode of being.
+is the grammatical center of a predicate and expresses an act, occurrence,

 It was noted that the Latin thought